Dentistry in the United States: Accredited programs

 The first step in practicing dentistry in the United States is graduating from an accredited dental degree program in the United States and Canada.
 The graduates of Australian dental schools cannot be licensed in the United States.
 The reciprocity agreement between CDAC (Canada) and Australia does not extend to the United States and its Commission on Dental Accreditation (CODA).
 The reciprocity agreement that CODA has with CDAC only covers Canadian programs.
 CODA does have policies and procedures in place for accrediting established international predoctoral education programs.

 Regional boards

 Most states require candidates to pass a regional board exam.
 Regional boards are agencies which are contracted to test graduating dental students on clinical skills for a specific region of the country.
 These exams usually have several components, both written and clinical, and the latter is performed on live patients.
-The different boards include: the Northeast Regional Board of Dental Examiners (usually referred to as the "NERB"), Western Regional Examining Board (usually referred to as the "WREB"), Central Regional Dental Testing Service (CRDTS), and the Southern Regional Testing Agency (SRTA).
+The different boards include the Northeast Regional Board of Dental Examiners (usually referred to as the "NERB"), the Western Regional Examining Board (usually referred to as the "WREB"), the Central Regional Dental Testing Service (CRDTS), and the Southern Regional Testing Agency (SRTA).
 California, Colorado, Connecticut, and Minnesota are states which allow candidates to complete a 1-year General Practice Residency (GPR), or an Advanced Education in General Dentistry (AEGD) in lieu of a regional board exam.
 As of 2007, New York no longer accepted the NERB, and has since required all graduates to complete a GPR or AEGD.